jooy2/vitepress-sidebar/README.md

 - Default: `'Table of Contents'`

 The name of a group to separate top-level documents with no separate subdirectories.

+VitePress has a top-level group for every page, and that group needs a name, so you can't arbitrarily remove the top-level group name.

+### `rootGroupLink`

+- Type: `string`
+- Default: null

+Sets the link to go to when the top-level group is clicked.
+If this option is not specified, it will behave as plain text.

 ### `useTitleFromFileHeading`